Welcome to our review of 2018

 YHANO was pleased to welcome back MyAware as a member and to welcome the Stroke Association as a new member.

-YHANO continued to meet quarterly as a forum to share ideas, concerns, opportunities and information as well as to keep in touch by email throughout the year.
+We continue to meet quarterly as a forum that shares ideas, concerns, opportunities and information.
+Between meetings we keep in touch by email.

-Together, we continued the challenge to ensure that neurological conditions are not forgotten in healthcare planning including by Sustainability Transformation Partnerships (STPs), CCGs and hospital trusts across Yorkshire and the Humber, taking part in consultations and meetings, sharing the views of people with neurological conditions and encouraging the development of better services.
+In 2018, working together, we continued the challenge to ensure that neurological conditions are not forgotten in healthcare planning including by Sustainability Transformation Partnerships (STPs), Health and Care Partnerships, CCGs and hospital trusts across Yorkshire and the Humber.
+We have taken part in consultations and meetings, sharing the views of people with neurological conditions and encouraging the development of better services.

 York – work has been led by Parkinson’s UK and the MS Society to improve services in line with plans developed in 2014.
-The engagement has also led to a Parkinson’s and MS education event for GPs being organised for January 2018.
-The hope is that similar education events happen for other neurological conditions.
+The engagement led to a Parkinson’s and MS education event for GPs in January 2018.

 YHANO members have continued to work with local Healthwatches where appropriate to ensure issues faced by people with neurological conditions are noted and acted on as needed.

-Yet again, YHANO has proved that working together achieves more than working independently and we are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and the Humber.
+Yet again, YHANO has proved that working together achieves more than working independently.
+We are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and the Humber.

 In 2019 we aim to do more of the same as well as engaging with the Humber Coast and Vale Health and Care Partnership review of neurology pathways when that happens.